matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 Well that's a pretty short snippet.
 But yes, it is idiomatic; remember, Perl was created by a linguist.
 There will be idioms all over the place.
-You learn them and move on.
+You learn to recognize them in older code and move on.

-Truth be told, however, this idiom is frowned upon in new code.
-It is recommended[^3] to use:
+However, this idiom is frowned upon in new code.
+It is recommended[^modern-perl] to use:

 ```
 while (my $nextline = readline()) {